-This publication provides information about using Print Services Facility $^{\text{\tiny TM}}$ (PSF) Version 4 Release 4.0 for $z/OS^{\text{\tiny ®}}$ (Program Number 5655-M32), hereafter referred to as PSF.
+This publication provides information about using Print Services FacilityTM (PSF) Version 4 Release 5.0 for z/OS® (Program Number 5655-M32), from now on referred to as PSF.

-This publication is written with the assumption that you have experience with application programming and with Advanced Function Presentation $^{\text{\tiny TM}}$ (AFP $^{\text{\tiny TM}}$) printers.
+This publication is written with the assumption that you are experienced with application programming and with Advanced Function Presentation (AFP) printers.
 In this publication, the word printing refers to presentation on paper, foils, labels, or microfilm.